ivanmota/IgugaChecksumUtility/README.md

 The above commands will:

 1. Create the build;
-2. Create the module name and the current version folders on the current Powershell Modules directory of the current user
+2. Create the module name and the current version folders on the current Powershell Modules directory of the current user;
 3. Copy all the `Release` folder content to it; and
-4. Proceed with the module import process
+4. Proceed with the module import process.

 ## Execution Policy issues on Windows